 O/R Airport has customs service, prior notification is required.

-Pto.
-Airport has part-time customs service available, not necessarily identical to the airport hours.
+Pot.
+Airport has part-time customs service available, not necessarily conforming to the airport hours.

 ADCUS An airport within the USA for which the FAA 'ADCUS' method of prior notification may be used.

 ADCUS O/R An airport within the USA for which the FAA 'ADCUS' method of prior notification may be used but where restrictions apply.